rh-tchuang/ansible/docs/docsite/rst/plugins/lookup.rst

 .. code-block:: ansible-output

-    [WARNING]:Unable to find '/idontexist' in expected paths (use -vvvvv to see paths)
+    [WARNING]: Unable to find '/idontexist' in expected paths (use -vvvvv to see paths)

     ok: [localhost] => {
         "msg": ""